runarsv88/simple-testng/README.md

 # Simple project to get testNG to work
-To get this to run it is needed to add testng jar and jcommander jar to the classpath
+To get this to run it is needed to add testng jar and jcommander jar to the classpath.